scloud19/SECipedia/Ethical Hacking/Web_App_Security/web_app_misc_attacks.md

 HTTP Headers
+  In general, developers assume that the HTTP headers are more "tamper proof" and thus they might not put sanitization mechanisms on these inputs.
   Expires, Pragma headers
     Are leveraged to tell the browser to cache the response.
 If you're doing an attack, you can always instruct the clients to cache the contents so when the website changes it's code, it doesn't really matter (unless the cache is flushed).